 Bedwetting also called enuresis has four main causes.
 Many people treat only one cause, deep sleep.
 They expect that by using a bedwetting alarm their child will wake to the alarm and stop wetting the bed.
 This can lead to disappointment.
 Even when an initial cure is achieved relapses are common.
-By treating all four causes of bed wetting you are more likely to achieve a permanent cure.
+By treating all four causes of bed wetting it is more likely that a permanent cure will be achieved.
 Many parents deny that their child has these other problems, however research has shown that these factors affect many children who wet the bed.
 Unless all these factors are resolved it can be difficult to achieve a permanent cure with a bedwetting alarm alone.

 The main causes are